Using teledermatology to treat people who have been incarcerated

 We’ve developed strong relationships with specialist providers across the state, like Dr. Jun Lu and the dermatology department at the University of Connecticut Health Center.
 The women at this correctional facility with dermatology conditions can see Dr. Lu and her colleagues in a traditional office setting or via real-time video teledermatology from the prison.

 For teledermatology appointments, I assist the dermatologists by taking the patient’s vital signs, providing updated medication lists, ordering lab work, and capturing any medical photos needed.
 This information enables the dermatologist to diagnose the patient and determine an appropriate treatment plan.

 We see many cases of psoriasis, which can be particularly challenging in this setting.
 Having an uncomfortable and visible condition like psoriasis or eczema can make a patient an easy target of fellow inmates and requires consistent treatment and management.
 Dr. Lu recognizes how important health is to patients’ physical, mental, and emotional well-being.
 Our patients are incredibly grateful for Dr. Lu’s expertise and professionalism, and so am I.

 The dermatologist's perspective

-“Our partnership with the Connecticut Department of Correction fills a major need for inmate patients with dermatologic conditions.
+“Our partnership with the Connecticut Department of Correction fills a major need for women who have been incarcerated with dermatologic conditions.
 There’s generally a long waitlist for in-office appointments due to transit challenges, and the Department of Correction providers aren’t specifically trained in dermatology.
-By offering teledermatology, my team can efficiently diagnose and treat these patents.
-Because severe skin conditions often affect quality of life and mental health, our program is critical to inmate patients’ overall well-being.
+By offering teledermatology, my team can efficiently diagnose and treat these patients.
+Because severe skin conditions often affect quality of life and mental health, our program is critical to their overall well-being.
 I’m proud of the work we do for these women.”

 ─ Jun Lu, MD, FAAD, University of Connecticut Health Center